 Big Bear is not only for adults, but there are loads of activities for the family.
 Big Bear Funplex has laser tag and ice skating for all ages, while Big Bear Historical Museum will give you a glimpse into the past.
 If your kids love horses, make sure you also check out one of the many horseback riding trails and experiences during your Big Bear trip.

 There’s plenty more to do during your 7-day journey to Big Bear.
-Contact us today to book one of our rental properties and plan your getaway!
+Contact us today to book one of our extended stay properties and plan your getaway!